 Subash Iyer is Chief Counsel of the Federal Transit Administration.
 Since January 2021, he has served as the FTA’s principal legal officer and advises the Deputy Administrator on all aspects of the FTA’s programs, functions, and activities.

-Before joining the FTA, Mr. Iyer was Special Counsel for Ethics, Risk, and Compliance at the Metropolitan Transportation Authority (MTA), where he served as risk counsel to the largest public transit agency in North America.
+Before joining the FTA, Mr. Iyer was Special Counsel for Ethics, Risk, and Compliance at the Metropolitan Transportation Authority (MTA) in New York, where he served as risk counsel to the largest public transit agency in North America.
 Mr. Iyer was previously an attorney in private practice, where he worked on trial and appellate litigation matters and provided legal and strategic advice to corporate and individual clients on a wide range of issues.